Benjermin01/av-sops/docs/index.md

 Below are the current simplified SOPs for the Engineering Department.

-## 1. Refer to Sales Funnel Process
+## 1. Requesting Engineering Services for a Sales Opportunity

-When engineering services are requested for an opportunity, follow these steps.

-When creating the Design/Engineer funnel item, include:
+When Engineering Services are required for a Sales Opportunity, the Sales Representative is to create an Opportunity with the Design/Engineer funnel item to include:
 - Clear directive of the task for Engineering to accomplish.
 - Deadline for results to be delivered back to Sales.
+(End of day entered)
 - Resources to complete the task (drawings and specifications).

-## 2. Engineering Manager Task Review

-The Engineering Manager will review funnel item tasks before assigning them to a team member.
-- Review to be completed within 24 hours.

-## 3. Engineering Manager Results Review

-The Engineering Manager will review results from assigned team members and pass them to the Sales Representative if they pass review.
-- Review to be completed within 24 hours.
+- Set Assignee to be the Estimator you would like to complete the task.

-## 4. Turnaround Time
+### Turnaround Time

-- Standard time: 1 week for Opportunity item tasks.
+- Standard turnaround time: 1 week for Opportunity item tasks.
-- Expedited requests: Sales Representatives must coordinate with the Engineering Manager before assigning items requiring shorter deadlines.
-- Extended timelines: Written request for extended timelines is not required.

-## 5. Task Creation
+- For oppotunities requiring quicker turnaround times, the request may be rejected if it conflicts with prior obligations.

+### Manager Involvement

+- If there are issues that need to be addressed beyond working directly between Sales Representative and Estimator, issue to be escalated to Engineering or Sales Manager for resolution.

+## 2. Requesting Engineering services for Project Engineering

-The Project Manager must create a task for the Engineering Manager to assign an Engineer during project initiation.
+To request Project Engineering services, the Project Manager must create a task for the Engineering Manager to assign an Engineer during project initiation.
 - Accompany the task with an email to relevant stakeholders (e.g., Estimator, Sales Representative, Site Foreman).
-- The Engineering Manager will respond with the assigned Engineer's details within 24 hours.
+- The Engineering Manager to respond with the assigned Engineer's details within 24 hours.

-## 6. Handoff Meeting
+### Handoff Meeting

 Required attendees:
 - Project Manager